ncoden/caliopen.frontend/doc/01-getting-started.markdown

 This application is in charge of user configuration, account and settings management.

+More about User Settings Application in [dedicated documentation](./applications/03-user-settings.markdown).

 ### Contacts

 This application is in charge of contact management.